element-hq/element-web/test/end-to-end-tests/README.md

 ## Setup

 Run `./install.sh`.
 This will:
- - install synapse, fetches the master branch at the moment.
-If anything fails here, please refer to the synapse README to see if you're missing one of the prerequisites.
+ - install Synapse, fetches the master branch at the moment.
+If anything fails here, please refer to the Synapse README to see if you're missing one of the prerequisites.
  - install Riot, this fetches the master branch at the moment.
  - install dependencies (will download copy of chrome)